rotki/rotki/docs/usage_guide.rst

 Customizing the accounting settings
 ====================================

-By clicking on the user icon on the top right and choosing accounting settings you can customize some the settings that are used when calculating profit/loss for all your actions.
+By choosing the "Accounting" settings button you can customize some application settings that pertain to accounting calculations.

 You should understand what each setting does, consult with a tax accountant for your jurisdcition and then set them appropriately.